nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 6. Less than score
 7. Greater than score

 When `CustomFilterPredicate#test()` is called, it will check if the specified fields are a substring of the same field of the applicant, returning true if all specified fields match, and false otherwise.

 #### Steps to trigger

 1. User opens the app.
-2. User enters `filter [n/, e/, p/, hp/, s/, lts/, gts/] [term]`, where one or more of the prefixes can be specified to be filtered by.
+2. User enters `filter [n/, e/, p/, hp/, s/, lts/, gts/] [term]`, where at least one or more of the prefixes is specified to be filtered by.
+3. The `FilterCommandParser#parse()` checks that all entered fields are valid and creates a new `CustomFilterPredicate` with all the specified fields.
+4. If fields are valid, `FilterCommand#execute()` takes in the `CustomFilterPredicate` and uses it to replace the current predicate in `ModelManager` via `ModelManager#updateFilteredApplicantList()`.

-Once step 2 is complete, the GUI will update and refresh the applicant list with only applicants which match all specified fields.
+5. The GUI will update and refresh the applicant list with only applicants which match all specified fields.

 The following diagram summarises what happens when a user executes a Filter command:

 <puml src="diagrams/FilterCommandActivityDiagram.puml" alt="FilterCommandActivityDiagram" />